RU EN

 • change your status (for example, to a tourist visa or an H-1B work visa).

-This time is worth using wisely — either to find ways to stay legally, or to pack calmly before departure.
+It is worth using this time wisely — either to find a way to stay legally, or to pack calmly before you leave.

 Pitfalls: what goes wrong